 - Add all ingredients for the dough to a bowl and mix until just combined and set aside.

-- For the filling add butter, sugar, vanilla pudding powder and the eggs to a large bowl and mix well.
+- For the filling add soft butter, sugar, vanilla pudding powder and the eggs to a large bowl and mix well.

 - Whisk in lemon juice, quark and sour cream.